FM-17/poglink/README.md

 ## Server Rates Notifications
 ![image](https://i.ibb.co/2t9gR5K/poglink.png)

-ARK's server rates are updated via [dynamic config URL's](https://arkdedicated.com/dynamicconfig.ini).
-When provided with these URL's, Poglink will automatically notify your Discord of any changes to the server rates.
+ARK's server rates are updated via [dynamic config URLs](https://arkdedicated.com/dynamicconfig.ini).
+When provided with these URLs, Poglink will automatically notify your Discord of any changes to the server rates.

 Recently updated rates will be shown in **bold**, and the embed title will be automatically adjusted to indicate the game mode.
 If Poglink is set up in an [announcement channel](https://support.discord.com/hc/en-us/articles/360032008192-Announcement-Channels-), it will publish its messages so you don't have to.